nrawe/wabi-orm/docs/connect.md

 $executor = connect($conn, [$echo]);
 ```

-The only rule is that a `PDOStatement` is ultimately expected to be returned.
+The only rule is that a `WabiORM\ConnectResultInterface` is ultimately expected
+to be returned.

 ## Testing